karnazko27/ie7500project_B/README.md

 ## Project Objectives and Goals

 Our project aims to apply NLP techniques to use News Headlines, analyze their content and provide concise, actionable recommendations for financial market trading decisions.
-This will streamline the information-gathering process for investors, enhance decision-making efficiency,
+This will streamline the information-gathering process for investors, enhance decision-making efficiency.

 Using a dataset enriched with sentiment scores, stock fundamentals, and classification labels, we seek to streamline information overload, support data-driven investment decisions, and enable automation in financial analysis.